Asia’s biggest bioblitz is back!

 What is the Asia Nature Challenge?

-The Asia Nature Challenge is a 10-day event with two simple phases, and everyone is welcome to join!
-From October 3 to 6, head outdoors and take a closer look at the nature around you.
+The ANC is a 10-day event with two simple phases, and everyone is welcome to join!
+From September 11 to 14, head outdoors and take a closer look at the nature around you.
 Photograph or record the sounds of any wild plants, animals, fungi, or other living things you find, and upload your observations to iNaturalist.
-From October 7 to 12, help identify what others have shared.
+From September 15 to 18, help identify what others have shared.
 You can also finish uploading anything you recorded during the observation days.

 Observation